Hornbill-Docs/esp-user-guide/esp-user-guide/my-activities/activity-board.md

 # Activity Board
-My Activity Boards can be created and used to visualize activities split into lists.
-Activities will dynamically appear or be removed from lists on boards based on the conditions defined against each list on a Board.
+You can create My Activity boards to visualize activities split into lists.
+Activities will dynamically appear or be removed from lists on boards based on the conditions defined against each list on a board.

-## Create a New Board
+## Create a new board
-From the Drop down menu, choose Create New Board and give the Board a Name, and Description then select Create
+From the dropdown menu, click **Create New Board** and give the board a name and description, then click **Create**.

+[CM: Is this content out of date?
+I can't see a dropdown menu.]

-## Adding Lists to a Board
+## Adding lists to a board
 Select the My Activities Boards Add List.png button.

 Title: Give the new list a title